 I travelled alone, with no guide or tour company fixing things for me.
 I had booked and paid some flights and accommodation on the web before arriving, like I described in the introductory article.
 The rest of the nights and some more transportation were booked in Yangon, in a travel agency.
 It all worked fine.

 Travelling in Myanmar is no hassle.
 There are buses, quite comfortable, running between all major towns.
 There are fascinating trains, but I suppose that roads will have a higher priority with the authorities in the next 5-10 years.
-Internal flights in this large country are quite safe and well regulated.
+Domestic flights in this large country are quite safe and well regulated.

 Money: There is no black market and the local kyat is what you’ll need.
 Bring euros or dollars in cash, and don’t expect to use your credit card everywhere.
 There are ATMs in the big cities.
 Finding them can be quite difficult.
 This kind of information is however bound to be outdated, because tourism is a booming industry.